ellakhoward/Historic-VR-Resources/Tutorials/Unity_Tutorials/building-info-triggers-guide.md

 1. In **Assets**, create a folder named:
 2. Open the folder
 3. Right-click → **Create → Scripting → Empty C# Script**
-4. Name:
+4. Name: BuildingTrigger
-5. Open the script and replace all contents with the **BuildingTrigger** script provided in class
+5. Open the script and replace all contents with the **BuildingTrigger** script provided in the Scripts section of this GitHub
 6. Save the script

 ### Attach the Script